Criminals in the U.S. are using burundanga-soaked business cards to incapacitate their victims.

 Apparently there was a substance on the card and could have seriously injured her.
 The drug is called ‘BURUNDANGA’ and it is used by people who wish to incapacitate a victim in order to steal or take advantage of them.
 Four times greater than date rape drug; and is transferable on simple cards.

 So take heed and make sure you don’t accept cards at any given time alone or from someone on the street.
 This applies to those making house calls and slipping you a card when they offer their services.

-The account speculates the business card passed to the woman at the gas station had been imbued with burundanga, an extract of the datura plant which contains alkaloids such as scopolamine (the "Devil's Breath" of the May 2012 e-mailed alert) and atropine and which hails from Colombia.
-However, burundanga has no scent (or flavor), so even a card saturated with it wouldn't be described as producing a "strong odor."
-As well, this drug needs to be swallowed or inhaled if it is to have the effect described here; mere incidental tactile contact with an item permeated by it wouldn't deliver a sufficient quantity to the intended
+The account speculates the business card passed to the woman at the gas station had been imbued with burundanga, an extract of the datura plant (typically found in Colombia) which contains alkaloids such as scopolamine (the “Devil’s Breath” of the May 2012 e-mailed alert) and atropine.
+However, burundanga has no scent (or flavor), so even a card saturated with it wouldn’t be described as producing a “strong odor.”
+As well, this drug needs to be swallowed or inhaled if it is to have the effect described here; mere incidental tactile contact with an item permeated by it wouldn’t deliver a sufficient quantity to the intended victim’s system.

 The alkaloids contained in burundanga (scopolamine and atropine) are powerful toxins that at lower doses produce dry mouth, dizziness, sweating, and blurred vision, but at high doses can cause delirium and unconsciousness.
 Scopolamine has some legal medical applications, including its use as a treatment for Parkinson’s disease, as a sedative, and as a motion sickness preventive.